Luis Garcia Player Props: Nationals vs. Marlins

 Luis Garcia At The Plate

-- Garcia has nine doubles, a triple, five home runs and 14 walks while batting .274.
+- Garcia has nine doubles, a triple, five home runs and 14 walks while hitting .276.

-- Among qualifying hitters, he ranks 50th in batting average, while his on-base percentage ranks 119th and he is 124th in slugging.
+- He ranks 47th in batting average, 118th in on base percentage, and 123rd in slugging among the qualifying hitters in MLB play.

+- Garcia has reached base via a hit in 38 games this year (of 61 played), and had multiple hits in 21 of those games.

-- He has homered in 8.3% of his games this season, and 2% of his trips to the plate.
+- In 8.2% of his games this season, he has hit a long ball, and 1.9% of his trips to the dish.

-- Garcia has had at least one RBI in 36.7% of his games this year (22 of 60), with two or more RBI six times (10.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Garcia has had at least one RBI in 36.1% of his games this year (22 of 61), with more than one RBI six times (9.8%).
+He has also accounted for three or more of his team's runs in one contest.

+- In 23 of 61 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.